Please be advised that as of March 15th, 2021 you will no longer be able to invite new couples on

-I’m not currently seeing a therapist.
+I’m not currently seeing a clinician.
 Where can I find one?

-To search for a therapist trained in Gottman Method Couples Therapy near you, please visit the Gottman Referral Network.
+To search for a clinician trained in Gottman Method Couples Therapy near you, please visit the Gottman Referral Network.

-I want to use The Gottman Relationship Checkup to access my relationship without going to a therapist.
+I want to use The Gottman Relationship Checkup to assess my relationship without going to a clinician.
 Can I do this?

-No. The Gottman Relationship Checkup is a tool designed for use by clinicians in a therapeutic setting with couples.
+No. The Gottman Relationship Checkup is a tool designed for use by clinicians in a professional setting with couples.